kakdetejal/RAG--PROJECT/README.md

 # Note

-If the answer is not found in the document, the system responds with:\n
+If the answer is not found in the document, the system responds with:

 "I don't know based on the provided document."